suwasto/kmpzkp/README.md

 This project demonstrates the implementation of Zero-Knowledge Proof (ZKP) authentication using the Schnorr protocol.
 ZKPs enable secure authentication by proving knowledge of a secret without revealing it.

-> :warning: this code is experimental only has not been used in any production code.
+> :warning: this code is experimental only and has not been used in any production code.

 ### Authentication Flow
 1. **Register**: User credentials generate a verifier stored on the server.